jopemachine/awesome-stars/README.md

 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [achimnol/aiotools](https://github.com/achimnol/aiotools) - Idiomatic asyncio utilties
 - [gaogaotiantian/viztracer](https://github.com/gaogaotiantian/viztracer) - VizTracer is a low-overhead logging/debugging/profiling tool that can trace and visualize your python code execution.
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 - [pantsbuild/pants](https://github.com/pantsbuild/pants) - The Pants Build System
 - [hpyproject/hpy](https://github.com/hpyproject/hpy) - HPy: a better API for Python
 - [ricklamers/gpt-code-ui](https://github.com/ricklamers/gpt-code-ui) - An open source implementation of OpenAI's ChatGPT Code interpreter